 Plastic has recently changed location.
 A new venue for new crowds, but the music and cocktails selection is still great.
 When leaving don’t miss the sandwiches of the local food trucks parked outside of its doors.
 The “panino con la salamella” – a sausage sandwich – is an Italian late night classic munchie.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Milan using the map below!